LUTZ BUSINESS INSIGHTS

 the secure act + planning considerations for individual investors/taxpayers

-nick hall, investment adviser
+nick hall, director

 As often happens in Washington, speculation is just that and Congress acts on its own timeline.
 The Setting Every Community Up for Retirement Enhancement (SECURE) Act was introduced earlier in the summer of 2019 and passed through the House of Representatives at that time.
 The bill, which proposed several changes to retirement plans and other tax legislation, appeared to be stuck in the Senate and seemed to be something that would not be given life until 2020, if ever.